PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ## Scene Setup

-In order to follow this tutorial you will need the game-assets available in here.
+In order to follow this tutorial you will need the game-assets available in [here](http://repo.gamesparks.net/docs/tutorial-assets/Real-TimeMultiplayerGameExample-Assets.zip).
-**ADD LINK IN HERE!!**

 <q>**THANKS!** *The assets used in this tutorial are open-source and the original files are available here, thanks to the creator for providing these assets.*</q>

 Once you have those assets downloaded you can add the *Textures* folder to the *Assets* folder of your project.
 The important texture for this tutorial is the one called ‘tankSprites’.
 You need to set this texture to the multiple sprite-mode and then split the sprite-sheet yourself using the automatic-splice option.
 We've set the pixel per unit size to 150 for this tutorial, but you may leave it at 100 if you like.